sudo-julia/bin/README.md

 deletes broken symlinks

 - [`ext-backup`](./ext-backup):
-backup script intended for mounting an ext4 external drive
+creates backups to an external drive

 - [`get-installed`](./get-installed):
 grabs all installed programs and saves them in a folder